Starting a Volleyball Club

 Organising your club

-When starting a volleyball club, it's important to make sure that you have the right organisational structure in place and your club is insured:
+When starting a volleyball club, it's important to make sure that you have the right organisational structure in place and that your club is insured:

 - Open a club bank account.